OfficeDev/open-xml-docs/docs/word/how-to-insert-a-table-into-a-word-processing-document.md

 ## Getting a WordprocessingDocument Object

-To open an existing document, instantiate the **WordprocessingDocument** class as shown in the following **using** statement.
+To open an existing document, instantiate the <xref:DocumentFormat.OpenXml.Packaging.WordprocessingDocument> class as shown in the following **using** statement.
 In the same statement, open the word processing file at the specified filepath by using the **Open** method, with the Boolean